 Many companies interview candidates for employment twice, or even more often.
 When companies have a multiple interview process, the first round of interviews is screening interviews that are used to determine which applicants have the basic qualifications required for the job.

-The candidates who pass the screening interview are selected for a second round interview.
-Second round interviews typically involve more detailed interview questions about the applicant, his or her qualifications and ability to perform for the company.
+The candidates who pass the screening interview are selected for a second-round interview.
+Second round interviews typically involve more detailed interview questions about the applicant, their qualifications, and ability to perform for the company.

 Prepare for the Interview